goxr3plus/Ruby-on-Rails-eCommerce-Website/README.md

   - Make Orders
   - Edit , destroy orders (Admin)
 - _**Working on it**_
+  - - Implement State Machine
-  - - More Ajax through the site
+  - - Use more Ajax requests
   - - Implementing tickets
   - - Implementing shipping
-  - - Added State Maching

 Images from version V1.0